LEDThereBeLight/intuitive-coding/_posts/2015-01-05-learning-a-language.md

 Languages let us combine expressions into structures that create larger meanings.
 In spoken languages, we can string together words into sentences that flow together fluently like the ones you're reading now.

+Programming languages are the same as any spoken language.
+We have words, we have meanings, and we have rules for how to order the words.

-It would be nice if we could do the same thing in programming languages, but languages are complex, and we still don't understand how our brains interpret them.
+It would be nice if we could write normal English sentences in programming languages.
+But languages are complex, and we still don't understand how our brains interpret them.
 Just think of how hard it can be to get Siri to understand what you're asking.
 It's even more difficult with programming languages that don't have teams of developers working on them full time.
-The first programming language reader took 18 staff years to write, just to give you an idea.
+The first programming language interpreter took 18 staff years to write, just to give you an idea.
 We've gotten better since then, but interpreting language and converting them to computer instructions is still not a simple problem.

 ### Settling for statements